 As with all leadership tools (and most things in life), one size does not fit all situations.
 Sometimes the unanimity required to attain consensus is impossible to attain as holdouts dig in their heels.
 Other decisions may be or contain elements that the leader can not compromise.

 In these situations, the benefits of reaching consensus are far outweighed by organizational paralysis.
 Consensus must be balanced with decisive decision-making.
-Working to achieve consensus in situations is counter products and disingenuous.
+Working to achieve consensus in some situations is counterproductive and disingenuous.
 It can erode credibility.

-Finding a healthy balance between consensus building and deliberate decision making is one key to successful leadership.
-Exercising one technique over the other can be counter-productive and undermined authority.
+Finding a healthy balance between consensus building and deliberate decision-making is one key to successful leadership.
+Exercising one technique over the other can be counterproductive and undermine authority.